hudochenkov/stylelint-order/rules/properties-order/README.md

 **By default, unlisted properties will be ignored.** So if you specify an array and do not include `display`, that means that the `display` property can be included before or after any other property. *This can be changed with the `unspecified` option* (see below).

-**If an (unprefixed) property name is not included in your array and it contains a hyphen (e.g. `padding-left`), this rule will look for the string before that first hyphen in your array (e.g. `padding`) and use that position.** This means that you do not have to specify each extension of the root property; you can just specify the root property and the extensions will be accounted for.

-For example, if you have included `border` in your array but not `border-top`, the rule will expect `border-top` to appear in the same relative position as `border`.

-Other relevant rules include `margin`, `border`, `animation`, `transition`, etc.

-Using this fallback, the order of these hyphenated relative to their peer extensions (e.g. `border-top` to `border-bottom`) will be *arbitrary*.
-If you would like to enforce a specific ordering (e.g. always put `border-right` before `border-left`), you should specify those particular names in your array.

 Given:

 ```js